 GitHub Copilot and ChatGPT have fundamentally changed what it feels like to learn to code.
 You can describe a problem in English and get working code back in seconds.
 This is extraordinary.
 It is also a trap if you don't use it carefully.

-I've watched beginners (and caught myself) copy-pasting AI-generated code without understanding what it does.
-It runs.
-The tests pass.
-You move on.
-Then something breaks, and you're staring at code you cannot debug because you never understood it in the first place.
-This is a new flavor of tutorial hell โ€” except the tutorial is infinite and personalized, which makes it even harder to recognize.
+I've caught myself copy-pasting AI-generated code without understanding what it does.
+It runs, the tests pass, you move on — then something breaks and you're staring at code you can't debug because you never understood it.
+A new flavor of tutorial hell, except infinite and personalized.

 Copy-pasting AI output without understanding it is tutorial hell with better autocomplete.

 Here's the line I try to hold: use AI to get unstuck, not to avoid thinking.
-When I'm wrestling with a regex pattern or can't remember the exact syntax for a TypeScript utility type, Copilot saves me a trip to the docs.
+Copilot saving me a trip to the docs for a TypeScript utility type?
 Useful.
-When I ask ChatGPT to "build me an authentication system" and drop the result into my project โ€” that's outsourcing the learning I'm supposed to be doing.
+Asking ChatGPT to "build me an authentication system" and dropping the result into my project?
+That's outsourcing the learning.

-The distinction matters because the goal isn't shipping code.
-The goal is becoming someone who can ship code without the crutch.
-AI makes the floor higher (you can produce working software faster) but it doesn't raise the ceiling unless you understand the output well enough to modify, debug, and extend it.
+The goal isn't shipping code — it's becoming someone who can ship code without the crutch.
+AI raises the floor, but it doesn't raise the ceiling unless you understand the output well enough to modify and debug it.
+Before you commit AI-generated code: can you explain every line?
+Can you modify it without re-prompting?
+If not, you haven't learned — you've delegated.

 The Dunning-Kruger curve is real, and the valley is where growth lives